dbratcher/MediaKhan/README.md

     - update paths in stores.txt to point to media
     - cmake .
     - make
+- Install id3lib (use to generate metadata from cloud files) - use sudo apt-get install on linux or sudo port install on mac (requires macports)
 - Install mp3info (use to generate metadata -see filetypes.txt) - use sudo apt-get install on linux or sudo port install on mac (requires macports)
 - Install mpg321 (use to play songs) - use sudo apt-get install on linux or sudo port install on mac (requires macports)